Dracose/CCajonic/README.md

 Re-factoring to Rust CAN (because it compiles to machine code) be faster than C#.

 This is a fork to refactor Cajonic to Rust.
 As of writing this, I do not know how to code in Rust.
+However, learning a new language might infuse some new life into this project.